Standard Service – results are reported in 7 business days or less

 Use our “CO2 Emissions & Waste Fuels” form.

 As little as 2 cc in a gas collection bag

 Use ASTM D7459 as a guide on how to collect gas samples for ASTM D6866 testing (not offered by Beta Analytic)

 Sampling CO2 gas directly from the emissions of a facility will provide the most accurate calculation of total renewable fuel used.
-You may submit as little as 2 cc of CO2 in a gas collection bag if the sample is not diluted.
 Please ensure that the gas bag is only 3/4 full and placed in a sturdy box.
 We also recommend that you take a duplicate sample in the event of a leakage.

-The lab also accepts gas samples stored in absorbent cartridges and vacutainers.
+The lab also accepts gas samples stored in vacutainers.